4everjoy/DSA-Documentation-/README.md

 	......KMS Incured the most shipping cost using DELIVERY TRUCK

 	SELECT * FROM Kms_SqlCaseStudy

-	.Sceriano 2....
+### SCENARIO 2

-QUESTION 6 WHO ARE THE MOST VALUABLE CUSTOMERS, AND WHAT PRODUCTS OR SERVICE DO THEY TYPICALLY PURCHASE?
+#### QUESTION 6 WHO ARE THE MOST VALUABLE CUSTOMERS, AND WHAT PRODUCTS OR SERVICE DO THEY TYPICALLY PURCHASE?
 Customers by Total Sales

 SELECT